Fujifilm

 Quick answers generated from verified specs.

-Which is better for video, X-T5 or Z6 III?
+Which is better for wildlife, X-T5 or Z6 III?

 What's the resolution difference between the X-T5 and Z6 III?